 With new artworks by Melanie Bonajo, Abner Preis & Studio Pointer.

-We are proud to present the first names of the MediaLab 2019, Cinekid's digital playground and exhibition of participatory activities.
-We have commissioned artists Melanie Bonajo, Abner Preis and Studio Pointer to create brand new interactive works that playfully researches the digital world we live in today.
+Cinekid, the world’s largest media festival for children between the ages of 3 and 14, presents the first names of the MediaLab 2019, the festival’s digital playground and exhibition of participatory activities.
+Cinekid has commissioned artists Melanie Bonajo, Abner Preis and Studio Pointer to create brand new interactive works that playfully researches the digital world we live in today.

 Melanie Bonajo: video installation TouchMETell

 The artist Melanie Bonajo is developing a video installation about touch in our day and age, in which we all live completely through our devices – and that may well go double for children.
 We WhatsApp more easily than we talk with each other, are obsessed with YouTube, fill our days with playlists and communicate on platforms and through social media channels like Facebook, Snapchat, Tiktok and Instagram; for children, especially the latter three.
 According to Bonajo, we are forgetting how to make contact with each other in the simplest sense of the word: through touch.